pzxie/wohoox/packages/wohoox/README.md

 ### Reset state

 There is a built-in action named [reset].
-You can use it to reset the state.
+You can use it to reset the state

 #### initState is object

-The reset params is required, if the store's initState is an object.
+The reset params is required, if the store's initState is an object

 ```typescript
 import { createStore } from 'wohoox'